eternalgarden/rzeka/README.md

 }
 ```

-📜🧨 Keep your Matter instances immutable - avoid mutable reference type fields.
+> 📜🧨 Keep your Matter instances **immutable** - avoid mutable reference type fields.
 Eris holds references to emitted matter for the causal graph.
 Mutating after emission corrupts that history and can produce subtle bugs when multiple subscribers hold the same instance.

 ### Circumstances

-Circumstances attach context to a piece of matter.
+> 📜 Circumstances describe context of a given matter emission.

 For example, a `DamageDealt` event could carry the `AttackEvent` that triggered it as a circumstance.

 This allows you to track the causality chains through [Eris, rzeka's debugger](#Eris) or to check in your game logic if a given matter is caused by another (`damage_dealt.IsCircumstancedBy(wizard_fireball_attack)`).